stefanspringer1/SwiftXML/README.md

 ),
 ```

-(`LoopsOnOptionals` does not have to be added to the dependencies of the target.)
+(`"LoopsOnOptionals"` does not have to be added to the dependencies of the target.)

 Add the import statement in any source file where you would like to use `SwiftXML`: